TheLindaProjectInc/metriverse-docs-backup/user-guides/token.md

 ## Instructions

 ### Select Token Contract
-From the [add existing token page](https://metriverse.exchange/app/manage/token/add), select a token from the token collections approved for the platform and/or owned by you.
+Select a `Token Contract` from the token collections approved for the platform and/or owned by you.

 ![select_token.png](/user-guides/select_token.png)